Graphiant-Inc/graphiant-sdk-python/README.md

 ## Build

-This guide explains how to build and install Graphiant-SDK from source code.
+Steps to build and install Graphiant-SDK package from source code.

 ### Prerequisites